Already a member?

 Traditional CTI remains vital to the global cyber defense community, but as cyber technology converges with space platforms, there is a growing need for a space-specific CTI extension as part of the STIX standard.

-The international space community needs to start working towards a CTI approach for machine-to-machine sharing of signals-based attacks as part of the journey to manage organizational as well as communal threat reduction.
+The international space community has come together to develop a CTI approach for machine-to-machine sharing of signals-based attacks as part of the journey to manage organizational as well as communal threat reduction.

 The work done in this TC will enhance the bi-directional sharing of threat-related information via machine-to-machine transport methods, including TAXII.